ritaturk/xenko-docs/manual/xenko-studio/index.md

 ## Samples

-Xenko is coming with a set of technical samples for each engine parts (2D, 3D, Sprites, Fonts, UI, Audio, Input...) and a set of small games to help you boostrap into making your own game.
+Xenko is coming with a set of technical samples for each engine parts (2D, 3D, Sprites, Fonts, UI, Audio, Input...) and a set of small games to help you bootstrap into making your own game.

 You can access them by creating a new project, and selecting the appropriate sample template.